FraBle/guglhupf/README.md

 ### Preparing a Raspberry Pi as Camera Agent

-> These steps have been executed using a Raspberry Pi 3 Model B+ but should be
-> very similar on newer models like the Raspberry Pi 4 Model B.
+> These steps have been verified using a Raspberry Pi 3 Model B+ but should be the same on newer models like the Raspberry Pi 4 Model B.
->
-> This tutorial is based on [DietPi](https://dietpi.com/), but the steps should
-> be similar on Raspberry Pi OS and other Raspberry Pi OS-based systems.
+> This tutorial is based on [DietPi](https://dietpi.com/), but the steps should be similar on Raspberry Pi OS and other Raspberry Pi OS-based systems.
->
 > Your Raspberry Pi should have the [Camera Module](https://www.raspberrypi.org/products/camera-module-v2/) connected.

 1. Follow the [DietPi instructions](https://dietpi.com/docs/install/) to download the latest DietPi release and flash it to an SD card with balenaEtcher.